Linkedin login

 Don’t forget to save your changes!

-Congrats! you just enabled LinkedIn as a social login, and your users can now use their LinkedIn identity to login into your app
+Congrats!
+You just enabled LinkedIn as a social login, and your users can now use their LinkedIn identity to login into your app

 Test your integration